-There’s been a spotlight on Rome and the Vatican this past week with the selection of the new Pope.
 Rome is such a fascinating city filled with ruins, piazzas, history and museums.
 I’ve always thought of it as a city for religious pilgrimages and history buffs.
-But, during our last visit, I realized how family-friendly it was and how the whole city is like a living art and history museum.
-It has a reputation for being expensive but also has many free attractions including these five free things to do in Rome with the kids.
+But, it is also family-friendly with the city like a living art and history museum.
+It has a reputation for being expensive but also has many free attractions including these five free things to do in Rome with kids.

 There are enough activities here to keep kids busy but also a perfect place to have a picnic and relax away from Rome’s hustle and bustle.
 This was originally a vineyard but also the site of the 1911 World Exposition where some of the pavilions still stand.
 The Museo e Galleria Borghese which contains some great works of art from renowned masters is located here.